wpengine/atlas-shopify-blueprint/README.md

 ## Linting and pre commit hooks

 Eslint and Prettier are used for linting and formatting.
 Please have [Prettier](https://prettier.io/) installed in Vs Code when developing locally to adhere to formatting standards.
 For pre commit linting and formatting we use [Husky](https://github.com/typicode/husky).
-This will run when a you run a commit, if it fails check the logs for issues that needs to be solved before committing again.
+This will run when a you run a commit, if it fails check the Node logs for issues that need to be solved before committing again.

 ## NVM ( Node Version Manager)